Laura-Kam/Map-my-employee/README.md

 ## Command to install

-npm i
+npm i.

 ## Instructions for users of the app

-clone the application, install dependencies, run the app using node index.js,
+clone the application, install dependencies, Inquirer, MySQL2, console.table.
+Run the schema and then seeds.sql files.
+Then Run the app using node index.js,

 ## Features of the project

-It is a command-line application, it creates database tables, and allows for updating through command line input.
+It is a command-line application, it creates database tables, and allows for viewing and updating through command line inputs.

 ## Link to Git-hub repo.